logicly-au/pmhc-mds-spec/doc/upgrading-from-previous-versions.rst

    PMHC MDS Version 5.0.0 combined context upload columns

 .. note::
-  The above data model diagram is in the SVG format and can be enlarged or zoomed by opening in a new tab or window or by downloading it.
+  The above table is in the SVG format and can be enlarged or zoomed by opening in a new tab or window or by downloading it.

 Data migration between PMHC MDS Version 4.1 and PMHC MDS Version 5.0